EmilPettersson3159/Postnord_cleaning/README.md

 - A Tableau workbook file (containing the dashboard and all the sheets as proof)
 - The data in its raw form
 - The final, cleaned data in a CSV file
+- A short video presentation of me going through the dashboard's features

 Link to dataset: https://drive.google.com/drive/folders/18vJswN8ea7cjMcnbjQUaTxRT6NK7t6dt?usp=sharing It should be noted that the dataset is quite big in size, around 2gb I believe.